Phase 9: Differential Equation Solver

 in the example offers some guidance.
 Notice that dhdt!

-’s main computation is just the differential equation that defines the example problem–you’ll do something similar with the damped wave equation differential equation.
+’s main computation is just the differential equation that defines the example problem–you’ll do something similar with the dampened wave differential equation that defines our problem.
 Here’s the gist:

 function dvdt!(a, v, u, c, t) # u: displacement; v: velocity; a: acceleration